ParidhiGoel26/globalpay-ui/README.md

 - Harshita
 - Paridhi
 - Ojaswee
--Each intern will be assigned a specific folder.
+- Each intern will be assigned a specific folder.
 Submit your progress via Pull Requests to the main branch.

 ## 📄 License
 All rights reserved by Sentienta QualityAI.
 This project is part of an internal research initiative.
 Do not redistribute without permission.